History of Paula Badosa in Timeline

 In 2021, Paula Badosa won her first career title in Belgrade and entered the top ten following a WTA 1000 title at Indian Wells.

-April 2022: Achieved Career High Ranking in Doubles
+April 2022: Achieved Career High in Doubles Ranking

 In April 2022, Paula Badosa achieved a career-high ranking of No. 124 in doubles.